 These courses benefit from a high level of facilitation because educators can:

-- answer complicated questions if learners get stuck and cannot progress.
-Especially if third-party software is being used.
+- answer complicated questions if learners get stuck and cannot progress, particularly if third-party software is being used.

 - provide a sense of authority or calming voice on divisive or sensitive discussions.

-- point learners to external specialist communities / dedicated support forums specific software manufacturers.
+- point learners to external specialist communities or dedicated support forums specific software manufacturers.

 - invite guest educators for specific periods (e.g. one week) on specific step(s).